-Portland mayor: Keeping police away from protest was a mistake
+Portland mayor: Keeping police away from protest a mistake

 “It is clear based on the public outcry, on the media outcry, on the national front, that that strategy was not the right strategy.
 I think we can all acknowledge that,” he said.
 “I take full responsibility for it.”

-Wheeler’s comments came in advance of a vote for a $50,000 settlement related to a lawsuit stemming from a rally held by Patriot Prayer, a Vancouver, Washington-based right-wing group, on Aug.
+Wheeler’s comments came in advance of a vote for a $50,000 settlement related to a lawsuit stemming from a rally held by Patriot Prayer, a Vancouver-based right wing group, on Aug.
 4, 2018.
 Oregon Public Broadcasting reports a demonstrator alleged she had been injured while counter-protesting after police hurled a flash-bang munition at her with no warning.
 The council unanimously approved the settlement Wednesday.

-For years, the city has struggled to find a way to stop right-wing groups from flooding the city and clashing violently with leftist counterdemonstrators.
+For years, the city has struggled to find a way to stop right-wing groups from flooding the city and clashing violently with leftist counter-demonstrators.
 A year ago, a caravan of Donald Trump supporters drove through the city and were met with counter protesters.
 Altercations broke out between the groups, and a right-wing protester was fatally shot.

 “Portland is unique, in that we do seem to be ground zero for alt-right groups to come into our town because they know they’ll get a response.
 And they do,” Wheeler said Wednesday.